vsgurung/Deep_Learning_Using_Fastai/README.md

 # Deep_Learning_Using_Fastai
-Repository of notebooks for deep learning in satellite/aerial images using fastai library
+Repository of notebooks for deep learning for applications in satellite/aerial images using fastai library.